Help! My Puppy Hates Its Crate: What Can I Do?

 • Sudden changes: Moving to a new home, changes in routine, or periods of isolation can trigger feelings of insecurity.

-• Over-attachment: Puppies accustomed to constant attention and physical closeness may find it difficult to cope with being alone.
+• Over-attachment: Puppies accustomed to constant attention and physical closeness may struggle to cope with being alone.

 How Puppy Separation Anxiety Can Impact Your Life